-Furthermore, the incompressibility condition requires that we construct random test functions that depend on the domain configurations.
-This creates problems as we apply, for example, the Skorohod representation theorem and move to a new probability space to upgrade convergence results.
-Hence we {introduce} a system that approximates the original system by augmenting it by a singular term that penalizes the divergence and the boundary behavior of the fluid velocity.
-We show that the solutions to this approximate system indeed converge to a desired solution of the limiting equations.
+Furthermore, the incompressibility condition requires that we construct test functions that are random due to their dependence on the domain configurations via the ALE mappings.
+This creates challenges as we apply, for example, the Skorohod representation theorem and move to a new probability space to upgrade to almost sure convergence of the approximate solutions.
+Hence we introduce a system that approximates the original system by augmenting it by a singular term that penalizes the divergence of the approximate solutions.
+However, addition of this penalty term and the low temporal regularity of the solutions create further difficulties in establishing compactness which we overcome by employing non-standard compactness arguments in Section \ref{sec:tight}.
+We then show that the solutions to the approximate systems indeed converge to a desired martingale solution of the limiting equations.

-Since the stochastic forcing appears not only in the structure equations but also in the fluid equations themselves, we come across additional difficulties, which are associated with the construction of the appropriate "test processes" on the approximate and limiting moving fluid domains.
+Finally, since the stochastic forcing appears not only in the structure equations but also in the fluid equations themselves, we come across additional difficulties, which are associated with the construction of the appropriate "test processes" on the approximate and limiting moving fluid domains.
 Namely, along with the required divergence-free property on these domains, the test functions also have to satisfy appropriate boundary conditions and measurability properties.
-This is new.
-We construct these approximate test functions by first constructing a Carath\'eodory function that gives the definition of a test function for the limiting equations and then by extending appropriate boundary values on the approximate domains in a way that desired properties are preserved.
+We construct these approximate test functions by first constructing a Carath\'eodory function that gives the definition of a test function for the limiting equations and then by transforming it on the approximate domains in a way such that the desired properties are preserved.

-The article is organized as follows: In Section \ref{sec:det_setup} we describe the problem, give weak formulations in both the deterministic and stochastic cases and give the definition of solutions.
-The rest of the article is devoted to the proof of the main result Theorem, \ref{MainTheorem}, that provides the existence of the desired martingale solutions.